christianbitter/reading_list/README.md

 Noam Chomsky
 - **Our Media, Not Theirs: The Democratic Struggle against Corporate Media (Open Media Series)**
 John Nichols, Robert W. McChesney
+- **To Save Everything, Click Here: Technology, Solutionism, and the Urge to Fix Problems that Don’t Exist**
+Evgeny Morozov
+- **Die Start-up-Illusion: Wie die Internet-Ökonomie unseren Sozialstaat ruiniert**
+Steven Hill

 <a id="in-progress"></a>
 ## In-Progress

 - **Statistical Inference as Severe Testing: How to Get Beyond the Statistics Wars**
 Deborah G. Mayo
-- **To Save Everything, Click Here: Technology, Solutionism, and the Urge to Fix Problems that Don’t Exist**
-Evgeny Morozov

 <a id="pile"></a>
 ## Pile